How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 Harvard is the place where the Jessup competition was born.
 Like Jessup, Harvard connects people – outstanding individuals and future leaders – with the ultimate goal of giving them opportunities for change.
 Having first met at Harvard as friends, in the future they will look at each other differently; they will help each other to be different.

-I didn't use the experience of participating in Concours Charles-Rousseau for the same reasons I didn't use Jessup, although initially, I felt like I had to start with the experience of participating in it to explain why I later became a coach.
-As I edited the essay, I realized I didn't need all the background.
+I didn't use the experience of participating in Concours Charles-Rousseau for the same reasons I didn't use Jessup.
+It was a tough decision as initially, I felt like I had to start with Concours Rousseau to explain why I later became a coach.
+But as I edited the essay, I realized I didn't need all the background.
 I could just talk about coaching.

-Here is how it looked in the final version of the personal statement:
+Here is how it looked in the final version of my Harvard LL.M. personal statement:

 I started asking myself: Where does this perception of lawyers/law start?
 Can I change it?
 At the time, I was coaching a team for the Concours Charles-Rousseau.
 I guided the work of my students, as they studied writings of prominent scholars and crafted their memorials.
 My goal was not only to help them master lawyering skills, but also learn about fundamental values of the law, professional integrity and teamwork, commitment and passion.
 I watched them becoming better persons and thus better lawyers.
 I came to understand F. Frankfurter’s words: “Law is what the lawyers are.
 And the law and lawyers are what the law schools make them” (Letter to Mr. Rosenwald – May 13, 1927).

-It also provided a segue for the experience I discussed next: teaching at the Moscow State University.
+It also provided a segue for the experience I discussed next: teaching law at the Lomonosov Moscow State University.

-As for the participation in Concours Charles-Rousseau, I did use it in my application to the Master’s of International Dispute Settlement in Geneva (MIDS) which was successful, and in multiple applications for an arbitration internship.
-This helped me explain how I got interested in dispute resolution, and I further strengthened it by reference to Jessup.
+As for the participation in Concours Charles-Rousseau, I did use it in my applications for arbitration internships, as well as MIDS Geneva LL.M. application.
+This helped me explain how I got interested in international arbitration, and I further strengthened it by reference to Jessup.

 Here is how it looked: